 I’m white but feel no white guilt.
 Nothing bad that I have ever done was caused by my whiteness.
 Neither as far as I know am I related to white people who did bad things to coloured people.
 I have traced my family tree back two hundred years and all 32 great-great-great grandparents seem to have come from the working poor.
-No sign of a plantation owner or colonialist in India.
+No sign of a Jamaican plantation owner or colonialist in India.

-In the past pretty much everyone was a racist, including black, brown, yellow and red people.
-The only difference between whites and coloureds was not that the latter were more virtuous and dove-like but that they were culturally less advanced and thus found themselves on the losing side of most wars.
-This doesn’t mean it is okay to invade and conquer backward cultures, but in the past it did.
-Trying to explain to a marauding Viking, Norman, Hun, Mongol, Zulu, Comanche, Ottoman or British colonialist that it is morally wrong to conquer weaker cultures would have been like trying to explain to Lionel Messi why it is wrong for him to score so many goals and for Barcelona to win so often.
+In the past almost everyone was a racist, including black, brown, yellow and red people.
+It isn’t that coloured people were more virtuous and dove-like than whites, only that they were culturally less advanced and thus found themselves on the losing side of most wars.
+This doesn’t mean I think it is okay to invade and conquer backward cultures, but back then they thought it was.
+But that was then, this is now.
+Lecturing a marauding Viking, Norman, Hun, Mongol, Zulu, Arab, Comanche, Ottoman or British colonialist that it is morally wrong to conquer weaker cultures would be like trying to explain to Lionel Messi why it is wrong to score goals.
 Conquering other peoples is just what humans did.
 Now humans try and restrain themselves.